-Teak is a dense, coarse, close-grained hardwood native to a large range of southeast Asia.
-No other wood compares to teak regarding its durability, elegance, stability and low maintenance; making it the top choice for shipbuilders and outdoor furniture makers alike.
+Teak is a dense, coarse, close-grained hardwood native to southeast Asia.
+No wood on earth compares to teak in durability, elegance, stability and low maintenance, which make it the top choice for shipbuilders and outdoor furniture makers alike.
 Teak wood contains high levels of resinous oils that make it naturally resistant to moisture, repellent to insects, and impervious to the drying effects of extreme weather including hot sun, rain, frost and snow.
-Teak also contains silica, which creates a density in the wood making it extremely resistant to water, rotting, warping, shrinking, swelling, mold and fungal decay and many harsh chemicals.
-Teak wood will not cause metals it comes in contact with to rust or corrode.
+Teak also contains silica, which creates a density in the wood that make it extremely resistant to water, rotting, warping, shrinking, swelling, mold and fungal decay, as well as many harsh chemicals.
+Teak will not cause metals it comes in contact with to rust or corrode.

-Teak wood will easily last a good 75 to 100 years virtually unaffected when left unprotected outdoors.
+Teak will easily last a good 100 years virtually unaffected if left unprotected outdoors.
 Teak beams in good condition are commonly seen in buildings many centuries old, and have lasted in palaces and temples over 1,000 years.
 In fact, teak structures have been uncovered intact in the jungles of southeast Asia dating back 1,000 years.
 Teak is the only wood that can make these claims.